Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 • On-Prem

-The application is primarily installed and hosted within a customer’s own infrastructure.
+Primarily installed and hosted within a customer’s own infrastructure (self-hosted/server-installed).

 • PaaS